piyush-cosmo/2020-Reports/Deep Fusion AI/piyush-thakur.md

 # Overall Experience

 It was really a great experience since this 1 month of Winter of Code, learned a lot from mentors.
 We were actually blessed with the mentors, being so knowledgable and down-to-earth persons.
 Their support and guidance made this project a complete one.
-The peers were great too in their own way, I enjoyed bonding and working with them.
+The peers(**Sudarshana**, **Subhasmita**, **Hiran**) were great too, I enjoyed bonding and working with them.
 I loved the entire journey.